elenderg/PAL-1000/instruções de compilação.md

 `If the variable's type is not nil, put the variable's type's name into the variable's type name; exit.`

-`Abort with "_I can't find the '_" then the variable's name then "_' type._" and the variable's locus.`
+`abort with "I can't find the '_" then the variable's name then "_' type._" and the variable's locus.`

 `To resolve a variable (explicit type name):`

 `Find the variable's type given the variable's type name and the type index.`

-`If the variable's type is nil, abort with "_I can't find the '_" then the variable's type name then "_' type._" and the variable's locus; exit.`
+`If the variable's type is nil, abort with "I can't find the '_" then the variable's type name then "_' type._" and the variable's locus; exit.`

 114. Perhaps you noticed various calls to "_find_" routines in the stuff above.
 These are the ones we should put back now: